CircleCI-Public/cimg-elixir/README.md

 cimg/elixir:<elixir-version>[-variant]
 ```

-`<elixir-version>` - The version of elixir to use.
+`<elixir-version>` - The version of Elixir to use.
 This can be a full SemVer point release (such as `1.10.2`) or just the minor release (such as `1.10`).
-If you use the minor release tag, it will automatically point to future patch updates as they are released by the elixir project.
+If you use the minor release tag, it will automatically point to future patch updates as they are released by the Elixir project.
 For example, the tag `1.10` points to elixir 1.10.2 now, but when the next release comes out, it will point to 1.10.3.

 `[-variant]` - Variant tags, if available, can optionally be used.
-Currently, there are no variants.
+For example, the Node.js variant can be used like this: `cimg/elixir:1.10.1-node`.

 ## Development